-Explore lakes, wetlands, and the shrub-steppe landscape on this tour of BLM property west of Spokane.
+Explore lakes, wetlands, and the shrub-steppe landscape on this tour of BLM property about an hour's drive west of Spokane.
 Both the BLM map of the area and the Day Hiking Eastern Washington guidebook describe a 9.25 mile loop hike that can be done from the day-use/camping/boat launch area at Twin Lakes.

 However, this area was heavily impacted by the Whitney Fire that occurred in September 2020, burning over 127,000 acres in the surrounding landscape.
 The footbridge over the outlet/inlet stream separating Upper and Lower Twin Lakes burned in the fire, making a small ford a necessary first step of the hike.
 Many of the carsonite posts marking the route were burned in the fire, making overall route finding more difficult with a maze of connecting old farm roads on the property.